kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 Add a new value to the existing `VerticalPodAutoscalerStatus.Conditions` slice:

-- **Type:** `ObservationPeriodActive`
+- **Type:** `InitialDelayActive`
 - **Status:** `True` while the gate is active, `False` once it has elapsed.
 - **Reason:** `WindowActive` (True) / `WindowExpired` (False).
 - **Message:** human-readable summary including expiry timestamp.

-This lets `kubectl describe vpa` surface the gate without an operator having to compute `CreationTimestamp + observationPeriodSeconds` mentally.
+This lets `kubectl describe vpa` surface the gate without an operator having to compute `CreationTimestamp + initialDelaySeconds` mentally.

 ### Metric

 Emit a new gauge from the Updater:

 ```
-vpa_in_observation_window{namespace, name} = 0 | 1
+vpa_initial_delay_active{namespace, name} = 0 | 1
 ```

 Value is `1` while the gate is active for that VPA, `0` otherwise.
 Enables fleet-wide visibility into how many VPAs are currently gated, useful for dashboards and alerting on stuck windows.

 ### Feature Enablement and Rollback

-Feature gate: **`VPAObservationWindow`**.
+Feature gate: **`VPAInitialDelay`**.

 Components consuming the gate:

-- `updater` — reads `observationPeriodSeconds` and honours the gate.
+- `updater` — reads `initialDelaySeconds` and honours the gate.
-- `admission-controller` — gates acceptance of the field on new/updated VPAs behind the feature gate.
+- `admission-controller` — gates acceptance of the field on new/updated VPAs behind the feature gate, and honours the gate by skipping recommendation injection for pods created during an active window.

 Enabling the feature gate causes:

-- `admission-controller` to accept `observationPeriodSeconds` on new/updated VPAs.
+- `admission-controller` to accept `initialDelaySeconds` on new/updated VPAs, and to skip recommendation injection for pods created while a VPA's window is active.
 - `updater` to honour the gate.

 Disabling the feature gate causes:

-- `admission-controller` to reject new VPAs that set `observationPeriodSeconds`, with a descriptive error message indicating the feature gate is disabled.
+- `admission-controller` to reject new VPAs that set `initialDelaySeconds`, with a descriptive error message indicating the feature gate is disabled.
-- `updater` to ignore the field on existing objects — the VPA behaves as if the field were not set (fail-open).
+- `updater` and `admission-controller` to ignore the field on existing objects — the VPA behaves as if the field were not set (fail-open).
 This is deliberate: disabling the gate should never *increase* actuation restrictions on existing objects.

 ### Kubernetes Version Compatibility